tomhsu1990/Iterative-Closest-Point-ICP/README.md

 1. How do we speed up the performance by doing down-sampling?

 2. Is there another way to solve local minima problem?

+3. Is is reasonable to set the error difference as 1e-6?

+4. Could we use fewer iterations as a termination condition?

 ## Reference